Metre (poetry): Greek and Latin

-("Virgil I merely saw, and the harsh Fates gave Tibullus no time for my friendship.")

 The Greeks and Romans also used a number of lyric metres, which were typically used for shorter poems than elegiacs or hexameter.
 In Aeolic verse, one important line was called the hendecasyllabic, a line of eleven syllables.
 This metre was used most often in the Sapphic stanza, named after the Greek poet Sappho, who wrote many of her poems in the form.
 A hendecasyllabic is a line with a never-varying structure: two trochees, followed by a dactyl, then two more trochees.
 In the Sapphic stanza, three hendecasyllabics are followed by an "Adonic" line, made up of a dactyl and a trochee.
 This is the form of Catullus 51 (itself an homage to Sappho 31):

-Illĕ mī pār essĕ dĕō vĭdētur;